danc1234/APCS-Final-Project/WORKLOG.md

 ### 5/31/2024

 Restored the health system.
 Updated the constructors so that it uses the layers to determine some of the attributes of the bloon.

+### 6/2/2024

+Made the money system, placing of Monkeys, and the stop/go button.
+Also made sprites for the SuperMonkey.